 The lead-up to the wedding was dramatic, as about a month before the big day, I had a nervous breakdown.
 It began one night when I awoke feeling I was dying and hearing angels singing "Safe in the Arms of Jesus".
-The wedding preparations and overwork had taken toll of my nervous system and my body was collapsing.
+The wedding preparations and overwork had taken a toll on my nervous system and my body was collapsing.